Ajrakhpur: A Village Built Around a Craft

 I have spent thirty years working with colour, sourcing it, specifying it, understanding how it behaves on different fibres in different lights.
 I thought I had a reasonable grasp of what natural dyes could do.
 Seeing Sufiyan’s finished cloth made me feel I had understood very little.

 These are not the colours you expect.
 They are not rustic, not faded, not the slightly worthy palette that the phrase “natural dye” can sometimes suggest.
 They are extraordinarily rich and, at the same time, extraordinarily subtle.
-Colours that seem to exist in several tones simultaneously, that shift as the light moves across them, that have a depth no chemical process I have ever encountered can replicate.
+Colours that seem to exist in several tones simultaneously, that shift as the light moves across them.
 An indigo that is almost architectural.
 A madder red that glows.
-The rhubarb root yielding blues and greens I genuinely had no name for.

 Ajrakh cloth mid-process at Khatri Sufiyan Ismail’s workshop in Ajrakhpur — natural dyes and resist printing building layer by layer, the piece not yet complete.